-- Contact the proper school authorities. - · Contact your Local Association President. - Contact your OEA Labor Relations Consultant. - File all appropriate police reports.
+- · Contact the proper school authorities. - Contact your Local Association President. - · Contact your OEA Labor Relations Consultant. - File all appropriate police reports.
 Press charges against the assaulting student(s) or others. - Go to a doctor.
-Get a doctor's statement if there is even a remote possibility of personal injury. - Take pictures, if relevant, and possible, of injuries or property damage. - Determine your rights to Assault Leave under the collective bargaining contract. - Do not talk to anyone representing the student or others without prior counsel. - Inquire from your human relations or personnel department which papers and forms are necessary for possible Workers Compensation Claim. - Write down all particulars of the situation as soon as possible after the assault incident, including names, witnesses, date, times, location, and general conditions. - After consulting with your Labor Relations Consultant contact an attorney to consider a civil claim.
-Any person who has been willfully and maliciously assaulted by a minor may recover up to \$10,000 in compensatory damages from the parents having custody of an unmarried child under the age of 18. - Remember: OEA members are covered by the OEA/NEA Legal Services Program if charges are filed against you (details can be found in the Member Resource Guide of OEA's Ohio Schools Magazine).
+Get a doctor's statement if there is even a remote possibility of personal injury. - Take pictures, if relevant, and possible, of injuries or property damage. - Determine your rights to Assault Leave under the collective bargaining agreement. - Do not talk to anyone representing the student or others without prior counsel. - Inquire from your human relations or personnel department which papers and forms are necessary for a possible Workers Compensation Claim. - Write down all details of the situation as soon as possible after the assault incident, including names, witnesses, date, times, location, and general conditions. - Remember: OEA members have a right to legal assistance from an experienced attorney under the OEA/NEA Legal Services Program if they are injured by a student (For more information please visit https://ohea.org/resources/affiliate-resources/ oea-legal-services).